What's Inside?

 The companies in our analysis figured this out early.

-7 US Companies That Mastered Philippine Outsourcing
+7 U.S. Companies That Mastered Philippine Outsourcing

 These companies didn’t stumble into success.
 They made deliberate choices about how to think about offshore partnerships, and those choices compounded into competitive advantages that cost-focused competitors simply cannot replicate.